unraid/docs/docs/API/index.md

 # Welcome to Unraid API

 :::tip[What's New]
-Native integration in Unraid v7.2+ brings the API directly into the OS - no plugin needed!
+Starting with Unraid OS v7.2, the API comes built into the operating system - no plugin installation required!
 :::

 The Unraid API provides a GraphQL interface for programmatic interaction with your Unraid server.
 It enables automation, monitoring, and integration capabilities.

 ## 📦 Availability

-### ✨ Native Integration (Unraid v7.2-beta.1+)
+### ✨ Native Integration (Unraid OS v7.2+)

-Starting with Unraid v7.2-beta.1, the API is integrated directly into the Unraid operating system:
+Starting with Unraid OS v7.2, the API is integrated directly into the operating system:

 - No plugin installation required
 - Automatically available on system startup
 - Deep system integration
 - Access through **Settings** → **Management Access** → **API**

-### 🔌 Plugin Installation (Earlier Versions)
+### 🔌 Plugin Installation (Pre-7.2 and Advanced Users)

-For Unraid versions prior to v7.2:
+For Unraid versions prior to v7.2 or to access newer API features:

-1. Install Unraid Connect Plugin from Apps
+1. Install the Unraid Connect Plugin from Community Apps
 2. [Configure the plugin](./how-to-use-the-api.md#enabling-the-graphql-sandbox)
 3. Access API functionality through the [GraphQL Sandbox](./how-to-use-the-api.md)

-:::tip Pre-release Versions
+:::info Important Notes
+- The Unraid Connect plugin provides the API for pre-7.2 versions
+- You do NOT need to sign in to Unraid Connect to use the API locally
-You can install the Unraid Connect plugin on any version to access pre-release versions of the API and get early access to new features before they're included in Unraid OS releases.
+- Installing the plugin on 7.2+ gives you access to newer API features before they're included in OS releases
 :::

 ## 📚 Documentation Sections